-It’s that time of the month again, to strap on you running shoes and to go on our monthly running date.
+It’s that time of the month again, to strap on your running shoes and go on our monthly running date.

-Wow, May was jam-packed, a significant difference to the last few months for sure.
+Wow, May was jam-packed, a significant difference from the last few months for sure.

 I’m still not as fast as I was pre-injury, but I’m quite happy with how I’m running in the SAAC events.

-The last few races I’ve been running sub 5-minute k’s.
+In the last few races, I’ve been running sub-5-minute k’s.

-I do understand what he is saying, by not running on the Friday I would essential have fresh legs for the club runs on Saturdays, and therefore would perform better.
+I do understand what he is saying, by not running on Fridays I would essentially have fresh legs for the club runs on Saturdays, and therefore would perform better.

 But I’m not.
 All the events I’m doing are trail runs.
 Therefore I need to train on trails, as that is what will get me race ready.

 So for right now, I will continue to run my long slow trail runs on Fridays.
 I may not win a club run this year, but I’m ok with that.